Lynching of Leander Shaw

 The lynching of Leander Shaw occurred near midnight on July 29, 1908, in Pensacola, Florida.
 Shaw was accused of the attempted murder and rape of 21-year-old Lillie Davis, who later died from her injuries.
 Shaw, being positively identified by Davis, was arrested and taken to jail.
 On the night of July 29, an angry mob shot the Escambia County Sheriff and hanged Leander Shaw in Plaza Ferdinand VII.
-The police opened fire on the mob, killing one member and wounding several others, but were unable to protect Shaw.
+The police opened fire on the mob, shooting at least 9 people, three of them fatally, but were unable to protect Shaw.